visvig/cs5830-a7-2024/README.md

 ## Additional Information

 For a detailed discussion of the project setup and performance metrics, please refer to `ME20B204_A7_Report.pdf` in the repository.
-All the code, configurations, and documentation are maintained on GitHub with comprehensive README and inline comments.
+Also, find the steps involved and Graphana dashboard screenshots in the same.

 ---